stevehjohn/OcpCoreChess/README.md

 ## Functionality TODOs

+- Minimax and Alpha/Beta pruning.
 - Figure out why adjusting the priority for attackers hits performance so much.
 - Add undo move to core using a stack.
-- Promote to all possibilities.
-Done but needs testing.
 - Move ordering:
-  - Done:
-    - Captures preferred.
-    - Lower value taking higher is better.
-    - Utilise `PriorityQueue` before further depth processing.
-  - TODO:
   - Moves that don't go onto an attacked square?
   - Randomness to break ties?
+  - Test

 ## Current Best Timings